openkfw/TruSpace/README.md

 - Docker
 - File storage for docker volumes
+- Nginx (or other prefered way to expose application)

 ### 📥 Quick start

-If you want to run in production mode, e.g. on your virtual machine, start:
+If you want to run in production mode, e.g. on your virtual machine:

+Setup your nginx server running on VM.
+Example configuration can be found here: https://github.com/openkfw/TruSpace/blob/main/production/truspace.nginx

 ```bash
 git clone https://github.com/openkfw/TruSpace.git